-According to its initial investment strategy the Fund invested in financial institutions (banks, insurance companies, and other companies) providing financial services that are located in Russia or other states of the CIS, and which were planning to undertake an initial public offering or a private placement of their shares in the next two or three years.
+According to its initial investment strategy the Fund invested in financial institutions (banks, and other companies) providing financial services that are located in Russia or other states of the CIS, and which were planning to undertake an initial public offering or a private placement of their shares in the next two to three years.

-Investments in financial institutions may take the form of unlisted equity, equity-related securities or other instruments.
-Investments may also be made in companies that derive a substantial portion of their revenue from, or have substantial assets in, the Russia or other states of the CIS.
+Investments in financial institutions may take the form unlisted equity and equity-related securities and other instruments of financial institutions.
+Investments may also be made in companies that derive a substantial portion of their revenue from, or have substantial assets in, Russia or other states of the CIS.

-- The Fund initially pursued the following strategies; - Investment in Financial Institutions Planning an Initial Public Offer; - Investment in Banks and Financial Institutions in Preparation for a Private Sale; - Mergers and Acquisitions, Start-ups and Assets Buyouts.
+The Fund initially pursued the following strategies:

+- Investment in Financial Institutions Planning an Initial Public Offer; - Investment in Banks and Financial Institutions in Preparation for a Private Sale; - Mergers and Acquisitions, Start-ups and Assets Buyouts.